Data-Medics/umads_697_data_medics/docs/future_evolution.md

 Some possible ways this system can evolve in the future:
 - __Building a batch or a near-realtime system__ that pulls the tweets from the past hour and analyses them, publishing a report with the result.
-This will allow someone to follow up daily of what is going on in the world
+This will allow someone to follow up daily of what is going on in the world.
+- __Collecting and interpreting the disaster information over longer period of time__ - like months and years.
+Unfortunately Twitter limits how far back in time you can go through the APIs and obtain the relevant info.
+Therefore, some additional storage needs to be added, so the long-term data are available for additional analysis and insights.
-- __Realtime alerting__ when some truly disastrous/important happen with location details and other info
+- __Doing a realtime alerting__ when some truly disastrous/important happen with location details and other info
 - __Adding a multilingual support__ - presently the system interprets tweets just in English, and as a result it may be missing important information for locations and countries that use different languages.